 Well the answer to this question may depend from one card to other but in general anything above 80 degree Celsius is a sign of worry.
 If the temperature of your graphics card GPU goes above 80°C then you should take appropriate measures to bring it down preferably in the 70°C – 75°C range or lower.

 How to Monitor GPU Temperature?

 There are various small hardware monitoring tools and utilities available on the internet for knowing the GPU temperature of your graphics card.

 These graphics card monitoring softwares are free download and use.
 Here are some of the best ones out there on the internet:

 You can also install Graphics Card Overclocking Tools to monitor graphics card temperature.

 Measures to Lower GPU Temperature

 Here are all the possible measures that you can take to lower down your graphics card GPU temperature.

 If you have overclocked your graphics card then you should revert back to the GPU original clock settings to prevent it from getting too hot.
 If you plan on doing overclocking again then you must ensure that the card will remain under safe temperature in future.
 You can read below on how you can prevent the card from overheating again.

 Clean Fan & Heatsink

 Dust can accommodate on the heatsink and fan thus reducing their performance and efficiency.
 Open the PC case and then remove and take out the graphics card.
-After that with the help of a small brush and air blower carefully remove the dust from the graphics card.
+After that with the help of a small brush and electric duster, carefully remove the dust from the graphics card.
 Put the graphics card again and then monitor the temperature with the help of GPU monitoring tools.

 Change Thermal Paste

 It may be possible that the thermal paste or heatsink compound between the GPU and heatsink has been fried or has lost its effectiveness.
 Here remove the Fan and Heatsink and then reapply a good quality thermal paste on it.
 I recommend using Artic Silver 5 thermal paste.